travis-ci/docs-travis-ci-com/user/languages/python.md

 ### pip

-By default Travis CI uses `pip` to manage python dependencies.
+By default Travis CI uses `pip` to manage Python dependencies.
 If you have a `requirements.txt` file, Travis CI runs `pip install -r requirements.txt` during the `install` phase of the build.